OSG Connect provides two locations for uploading files (data and software) that are needed for running jobs:

 User directories within

 /public is 500 GBs.
-Again, contact firstname.lastname@example.org if you
+Contact firstname.lastname@example.org if you

-will need an increase for concurrently running work.
+will need an increase for concurrently running work, after cleaning up all data from past jobs.

 discoverable and readable by anyone.
 Data is made public over http/https, stashcp and mirrored to